KohaILS/koha-manual-zh-cn/source/opacpreferences.rst

     **Important**

-    Remember to use the borrowernumber note the patron's cardnumber for this value.
+    Remember to use the borrowernumber not the patron's cardnumber for this value.
 The borrowernumber can be found on the patron record under 'Library use' on the right.